 May/June/July/August: Launch Program

-August/September: Final SRP Report
+October 31: Final SRP Report Due

 October/November: Debrief Session